obestwalter/i3configger/README.md

 ### Overriding variables with `set`

-A lot in the i3 configuration can be changed the value of variables. i3configger adds an interface to change them with a (very, very) simple command language.
+A lot in the i3 configuration can be changed by changing the value of variables. i3configger adds an interface to change them with a (very, very) simple command language.

 One example would be to switch aspects of the status bar(s) - for example mode and position: